cozy/cordova-jsbackgroundservice/README.md

 Plugin to run javascript code as android background services.

-The background service load a whole page and needs a (hidden) window to do that, so the plugin requires [SYSTEM_ALERT_WINDOW](http://developer.android.com/reference/android/Manifest.permission.html#SYSTEM_ALERT_WINDOW) permission to work.

 ## Supported Platforms
 Android only.
-(Tested on Lollipop).
+(Used on 4.0.4 up to latest).

 ## License

-This cordova plugin is developed by Cozy Cloud and distributed under the AGPL v3 license.
+This cordova plugin is developed by Cozy Cloud and distributed under the [MIT](https://github.com/cozy/cordova-jsbackgroundservice/blob/master/LICENSE.md)

 ## What is Cozy?